Recovery High School FAQs

 What recovery support do you provide?

 Students enrolling have already established their motivation to achieve and maintain their recovery from drugs and alcohol.
 As part of the intake process, each student develops their own individualized recovery plan that documents the activities they will participate in to support their recovery.
 Each school has a Licensed Chemical Dependency Counselor (LCDC) on staff as well as a Peer Recovery Support Specialist (PRSS).
 Staff will meet regularly with the students to monitor and provide support on their recovery plan and any other substance-related issues.
 Recovery staff also works with the student’s alternative peer group leader, sponsors, parents, and therapists to create a team of support for the student.
 In addition to the individual support, recovery-based groups are incorporated into the daily classroom curriculum.
 Students in the recovery program will participate in 12-step meetings and sober activities for young people in recovery.
 Our program also has a morning check-in group specific to our students, which allows the opportunity to check in on how things are going for them and to hold themselves or other students accountable when appropriate.
 Recovery high schools incorporate a strong peer culture in which all students identify as having a substance use disorder and have made a commitment to support their fellow students as they face the challenges associated with early recovery.

 What curriculum does this school use?

-The curriculum through Inspire Academies public charter district adheres to state standards in all subjects, including the core areas of language arts, mathematics, science, and social studies.
-In order to fully address student needs, Inspire Academies has designed a “three-tiered curriculum” that not only meets state standards but also helps students follow their passions and become self-directed learners.
+The curriculum through Inspire Academies charter adheres to state standards in all subjects, including the core areas of language arts, mathematics, science, and social studies.
+In order to fully address student needs, Inspire Academies have designed a “three-tiered curriculum” that not only meets state standards but also helps students follow their passions and become self-directed learners.

 Can I enroll at any time throughout the year?